Your Success and Happy Days

 On my wedding day neither she nor my father made the slightest fuss of me whatsoever.
 She did not help me get

-She never told me I looked well, or beautiful or anything - although when challenged on this afterwards she
+That whole day, snever told me I looked well, or beautiful or anything - although when challenged on this

 After the wedding service she told me that Mrs X had cried at the ceremony.
 I asked if she,